basarat/typescript-book/docs/classes.md

     return Point;
 })();
 ```
-This is a fairly idiomatic JavaScript class pattern.
+This is a fairly idiomatic traditional JavaScript class pattern now as a first class language construct.
+Note that `constructor` is optional.

 #### Whats up with the IIFE
 The js generated for the class could have been: